-To conclude this section, we recall the defining equations of singularities in $\mathbb{A}^3$ whose resolution graphs are of type $D_4$.
+Next, we recall the defining equations of singularities in $\mathbb{A}^3$ whose resolution graphs are of type $D_4$.
 In positive characteristic other than $2$, a surface singularity of type $D_4$ can be defined by $x^2 - y^2z+z^3$, which is the same as in the case of characteristic $0$.
-On the other hand, in characteristic $2$, there are two singularities (\cite[Section 3]{Ar}): a singularity of type $D_4^0$ is defined by
+On the other hand, in characteristic $2$, there are two singularities (\cite[Section 3]{Ar}): a singularity of type $D_4^0$, defined by